 Honestly, who doesn’t love a good ol’ bowl of soup?
-Just a slurp of that warm broth can make a cold day much, much better.
+Just a slurp of that warm broth can make a cold day much more comforting.
 One great thing about soups is that they come in various forms!
 Yes, technically, they’re all liquid, but some are more greasy, some are creamy and thick, and some are simply as light as a hot tea can be!

 Apart from being the lovable comfort foods that they are, soups can really do a body and soul good.
 You would need healthy soups even more during confinement to make your recovery a little bit easier and of course, tastier.
 If you think you have to compromise the taste when making soups during your confinement, you could not be more wrong!

-On that note, here are 6 easy peasy healthy and delicious soup recipes that you have to give a try!
+If you’re looking for an easy confinement food recipe to make every day, here are 6 easy peasy healthy and delicious soups that you have to give a try!

 Barley Mushroom Soup